 Federal Bankruptcy Exemptions

 These exemptions are found in 11 U.S.C. §522 and can be used by anyone who is qualified to file bankruptcy in a state that allows its residents to use the federal exemptions, or by anyone who doesn’t qualify under residency requirements to use state exemptions.
 You have to live in a state for at least 91 days before you can file for bankruptcy there.
-The states that allow you to use the federal exemptions are: Arkansas, Connecticut, District of Columbia, Hawaii, Massachusetts, Michigan, Minnesota, New Jersey, New Mexico, Pennsylvania, Rhode Island, South Carolina, Texas, Vermont, Washington, and Wisconsin.
+The states that allow you to use the federal exemptions are: Alaska, Arkansas, Connecticut, District of Columbia, Hawaii, Kentucky, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Texas, Vermont, Washington, and Wisconsin.

 Though federal law allows states to opt out of most federal exemptions, a few apply in all jurisdictions.
 The most important are the pensions exemptions listed below.
 Every state’s exemptions automatically include these.

-The value allowed under each exemption is updated for inflation every 3 years, ending on April 1.
-Values were last adjusted in 2007.
+The dollar amount allowed under each exemption is updated for inflation every 3 years with the next increase due in April 1, 2022.

 Federal Exemptions